2019 SUZUKI RM-Z250 | Bike Reviews

 The Suzuki RM-Z250 has one heck of a pedigree in Australia and around the world.

-It took riders like Ryan Dungey and Jason Anderson to AMA Supercross Championships earlier in their careers while Justin Hill won multiple SX2 Main Events on one in 2018.
+The Suzuki RM-Z250 has taken riders like Ryan Dungey and Jason Anderson to AMA Supercross Championships earlier in their careers while Justin Hill won multiple SX2 Main Events on one in 2018.

 The bike has always been easy to ride and one of the most agile.
 In recent years, the KYB PSF2 fork that came stock on the machine has been a thorn in its side.
 Air fork pressures are a nuisance to keep on top of at the best of times, but the PSF2 was notorious for fluctuating readings.

 This year, Suzuki has adopted a proven KYB spring-cartridge fork similar to what we have seen for years on the Yamaha motocross range.
 This fork works a treat and is certainly a step in the right direction but it’s not the most important change.
 Here’s my top six:

 1. Suzuki RM-Z250 ENGINE

 The standout feature on the new Suzuki is the motor and the difference between the 2018 and the 2019 is amazing.
 The changes have translated into real-world improvements and there really is no comparison between the two engines.
 The bottom-end and mid-range power have both received a boost, but it is in the top-end where the biggest gains have been made.

 It is hard to know exactly where it’s all come from but my gut instinct tells me that the new down-draft style intake has helped the bottom-to-mid power while the new Mikuni twin injectors have helped up top.
 Overall this motor will be competitive against anything on the track.